 Preparing your blank page.

-Once you have completed marking out your picture you will then need to do the same on a blank sheet of paper be it loose or in your sketchbook.
-I am using A4 again as this is for demonstration purposes as it is also the same size as my original picture that I want to copy but you can use any size of paper you like.
-Using A4 is the most convenient size paper to use as it fits nicely into most standard printers or scanners enabling you to scan, copy edit or print your image if required.
+Once you have completed marking out your picture you will then need to do the same on a blank sheet of paper be it lose or in your sketchbook.
+I am using A4 again as this is for demonstration purposes as it is also the same size as the original picture that I want to copy but you can use any size of paper you like.
+Using A4 is the most convenient size paper to use as it fits nicely into most standard printers or scanners enabling you to scan, copy, edit or print your image if required.
 I will use my drawing board to do this as once the page is marked out I can attach the paper to it and begin my drawing.

 If you want to scale up or enlarge the drawing then you will need to make your squares bigger.
 For example, if your grid on the picture has squares that are 1cm apart and you want to double the size of the image then you will have to allow 2cm's between each line.
-Remember also that you may need a bigger sheet of paper to fit the scaled up image onto.
+Remember also that you may need a bigger sheet of paper to fit the scaled-up image onto.

 NB: you can purchase a drawing board like the one above HERE!.